openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Cryptographic Holder Binding between VC and VP

-* For Cryptographic Holder Binding, a KB-JWT, as defined in [@!I-D.ietf-oauth-sd-jwt-vc], MUST always be present when presenting an SD-JWT VC.
+* If the credential has cryptographic holder binding, a KB-JWT, as defined in [@!I-D.ietf-oauth-sd-jwt-vc], MUST always be present when presenting an SD-JWT VC.

 ## OpenID4VC Credential Format Profile {#vc_sd_jwt_profile}